DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "...Well"

-Kay is coming from outskirts of 8Th Terminal, and they should know about.
+Kai is coming from outskirts of 8Th Terminal, and they should know about.

 "Well, you should take your time to calm down.
 Considering you were just attacked by demon, I imagine you're still a bit confused.